btcguide/btcguide.github.io/_pages/known-issues/verify-receive-address.md

 Smart single-key signature users also must redundantly verify their receive addresses, but doing so in a single-key setup adds new issues due to the inherent single point of failure in single-key signature schemes;
 you now have your seed floating around in multiple places for verification, and suffering a breach in any one of these is enough to lose all your funds!

-## Making Sure You Can Retrieve the Key
+## Confirm You Can Retrieve the Key

 TODO: add content about bip32 paths.